 Gillett Bridge.
 The fourth longest concrete arch bridge in Michigan (474 feet) was built as an interurban railway over the Grand River in 1915.
 It is now a pedestrian walkway connecting two downtown landmarks, the Gerald R. Ford Presidential Museum and DeVos Place Convention Center and Performance Hall.

 Blue Bridge.
 One of the longest truss bridges in Michigan, this was originally a railroad crossing over the Grand River in downtown Grand Rapids.
 It's been converted to a pedestrian walkway connecting downtown with Grand Rapids Public Museum, Gerald R. Ford Presidential Museum and Grand Valley State University.

 Pearl Street Bridge.
-Michigan's third longest concrete arch bridge is actually not an arch bridge anymore - but it retains the historic arch façade.
-Spans the Grand River in downtown Grand Rapids between the Amway Grand Plaza and Ah-Nab-Awen Park, the Gerald R. Ford Presidential Museum and the Grand Rapids Public Museum.
+Michigan's third longest concrete arch bridge is actually not an arch bridge anymore – but it retains the historic arch facade.
+It spans the Grand River in downtown Grand Rapids between the Amway Grand Plaza and Ah-Nab-Awen Park, the Gerald R. Ford Presidential Museum and the Grand Rapids Public Museum.

 Fulton Street Bridge.
 Michigan's second largest concrete arch bridge retains much of its historical integrity.
 It runs parallel to downtown's Pearl Street Bridge over the Grand River between Pind Indian Cuisine and the downtown campus of Grand Valley State University.

 Together, these four bridges lend a charming European feel to downtown, especially when they're lighted at night.

 Sixth Street Bridge.
 This wrought-iron bridge was constructed in 1866 and is the longest pin-connected highway truss in Michigan.
 Spans 544 feet over the Grand River just north of downtown.
 HistoricBridges.org calls it "a model for how all bridges, especially historic bridges, should be cared for."